technoidentity/devfractal/README.md

 7. Good defaults for **queryClient** and **QueryProvider**.

-8. Integrates react-router's **loader** and **query** so that you get all of the benefits of loader as well as react-query.
+8. Integrates react-router's **loader** and **query** so that you get all of the benefits of **loader** as well as `react-query`.

 9. queries and mutations based on endpoint abstraction.

-10. rest api abstraction using path,endpoint abstraction.
+10. rest API abstraction using path, and endpoint abstraction.
 Allows declarative API access

 ### `router` library